MarianoMolina/project_alice/README.md

    - [Improved 9/24]: Improved the module logic, simplifying it a bit

 10. **Cost management**: Currently, the completion metadata is stored, but not much is done with it.
 Goals are:
-   - Good tracking of costs
+   - [Improved 12/24]: Basic cost tracking available in the frontend
-   - Task cost estimation based on an algorithm and, when it exists, past data to improve the estimation.
+   - Cost/use tracking by API
-   - Cost/use tracking by API in a clear UI
+   - Task cost estimations

 11. **Local deployment**: Offer more options for local deployment, especially for smaller models like TTS (even RVC), image generation, etc. (local llm, embeddings and vision can already be used with LM Studio)
    - Offer something closer to Automatic111 for img gen. An option I've thought about is having a ComfyUI container with a set of workflows pre-set that work off the box.